freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-Inline elements will always be on top of the floated element
+Inline elements will always be on top of the floated element.

 ---

-The inline elements will overlap the floated element
+The inline elements will overlap the floated element.

 #### --answer--